-The proposal still maintains and protects the natural heritage features, as the required natural heritage buffer is provided and the natural heritage system blocks in order to ensure any adverse effects are mitigated.
+The proposal maintains and protects the natural heritage features, as the required 10 metres natural heritage buffer is provided and the natural heritage system blocks will be dedicated to the City through the Draft Plan of Subdivision in order to ensure any adverse effects are mitigated.
 Furthermore an Environmental Impact Study was submitted in support of the application that has been reviewed and accepted by both City and Conservation Authority staff.